 The Company from time to time may be a party to litigation in the normal course of business.
-As of June 30, 2022, the Company is not aware of any legal claims that could materially impact its business, financial condition or results of operations.
+As of September 30, 2022, the Company is not aware of any legal claims that could materially impact its business, financial condition, or results of operations.

 The Company's ability to grow or maintain its business depends, in part, on state laws pertaining to the cannabis industry.
-New laws that are averse to the Company's portfolio companies may be enacted, and current favorable state or national laws or enforcement guidelines relating to cultivation, production and distribution of cannabis may be modified or eliminated in the future, which would impede the Company's ability to grow and could materially adversely affect its business.
+New laws that are adverse to the Company's portfolio companies may be enacted, and current favorable state or national laws or enforcement guidelines relating to cultivation, production, and distribution of cannabis may be modified or eliminated in the future, which would impede the Company's ability to grow and could materially and adversely affect its business.

 Management's plan to mitigate risks include monitoring the legal landscape as deemed appropriate.
-Also, should a loan default or otherwise be seized, the Company may be prohibited from owning cannabis assets and thus could not take possession of collateral, in which case the Company would look to sell the loan, which may result in the Company realizing a loss on the transaction.
+Also, should a loan default or otherwise be seized, the Company may be prohibited from owning cannabis assets and thus could not take possession of collateral, in which case the Company would look to sell the loan, provide consent to allow the borrower to sell the real estate to a third party, institute a foreclosure proceeding to have the real estate sold or evict the tenant, have the cannabis operations removed from the property and take title to the underlying real estate, each of which may result in the Company realizing a loss on the transaction.